LiviaFResende/22_05_18-and-20_Git_Activity/README.md

 #THIS FILE CAN BE MODIFIED

-##Activity 18/05 and 20/05

-Here is a file to be modified today!
+##Activity 18/05 and 20/05 - Here is a file to be modified today!

+#LIST OF NICES CAFÉS IN AUSTRALIA

+1. Beat Coffee in Reservoir
+2. ONA Coffee (the best single origin in Australia)
+3.